Canon RP vs Leica X2

 The Canon RP has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon RP writes its imaging data to SDXC cards, while the X2 uses SDHC cards.
-The Canon RP supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the X2 cannot take advantage of Ultra High Speed SD cards.
+The RP writes its imaging data to SDXC cards, while the X2 uses SDHC cards.
+The RP supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the X2 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Leica X2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-It is notable that the Canon RP offers wifi support, while the X2 does not.
+It is notable that the RP offers wifi support, while the X2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the X2 has been discontinued (but can be found pre-owned on eBay).
+The RP is a recent model that features in the current product line-up of Canon.
+In contrast, the X2 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X2 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon RP or the Leica X2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS RP: